Spotrealms/nano_res/README.md

 - `nr_gen.py`: The main script used to generate resources.
 - `scaffold.txt`: The base file that is processed to create a resource header.
 This contains placeholders that are substituted when running this script.
 - `nano_res.h`: The common dependencies for the generated headers.
-THis file contains utility functions for working with generated resources as well as the resource struct itself.
+This file contains utility functions for working with generated resources as well as the resource struct itself.
 These items will appear in every resource file generated, but only faces source inclusion once due to the header guard present in this file.

 The subdirectory in your build system should look like the following for inclusion to be successful:
 ```